 Haiti, the Philippines, Europe, Nicaragua, Russia, China, Africa, Canada, many U.S. cities and states, groups and individuals…Winchendon students have the opportunity to do lots of purposeful exploring.
 Last year, one of our students used a ColLAB to study anthropology in the Republic of Congo, while others traveled in groups to France, the Philippines, and Haiti.
 This year, we have a group heading to Houston to study post-disaster recovery and lend a hand.
 Our schedule and programs are specifically designed to accommodate field-based learning in some of the most interesting places.

 ColLABs are short for “Collaborative Laboratory”, a time and physical space during which students and faculty step away from more traditional classroom learning to immerse themselves in an area of interest and to apply the skills and habits that they have acquired.
-Students have the option to pursue an internship or an independent project, or participate in a teacher-led immersive project in May.
+Through their Junior year, students have the option to pursue an internship or an independent project or participate in a teacher-led immersive project in the ColLAB block offered in May.

 The formal college counseling process begins junior year, although sophomores take the PSAT for the first time (these scores are not released to colleges).
 Around halfway through junior year, students begin to meet weekly with the College Counseling Office, where they are guided through the college admissions process until the spring of senior year.
 There are three college counselors for a senior class of approximately 70 students, so each student has the opportunity to work individually with a counselor to discuss his or her own academic/athletic profile, develop essays or a portfolio, and work through the search for the best college options.
 Additionally, we host more than 100 colleges on our campus every year and hold information sessions with juniors and seniors.